How Financial Leverage Can Impact a Real Estate Investor's Returns

-Financial leverage (also known as trading on equity) in the broadest sense refers to the use of debt to acquire assets.
-Therefore, with real estate investing we would refer to financial leverage more concisely as the borrowed funds a real estate investor uses to acquire an investment property.
+In the broadest sense, financial leverage (also known as trading on equity) refers to the use of debt to acquire assets.
+When applied to real estate investing, however, we would refer to financial leverage (or simply leverage) more concisely as the borrowed funds a real estate investor uses to acquire an investment property.

-Okay, now let's take it a step further and show you how the purchasing decision each investor made can directly impact their returns.
+Okay, now let's take the example cited above to see how the purchasing decision each investor made can directly impact their rate of return.

-Another advantage here is that leveraging greatly increases the investor's ability to purchase a larger property than if he or she paid all cash for it.
+So financial leverage cuts both ways.
+But having said that, we should point out that another advantage to leveraging is that it greatly increases the investor's ability to purchase a larger property than if he or she paid all cash for it.
 We saw this in our example earlier.
-With 60 percent leverage Mary controlled a much larger property than John did without any financing.
+Mary, with 60 percent leverage, controlled a much larger property than John, who made his investment without any financing.

-Of course, without a careful examination of all the facts and figures it's also possible to take on a mortgage that costs more than the property returns (known as 'negative leverage') and in turn causes the investor to lose money on each dollar borrowed.
+Although there are distinct advantages for real estate investors to use financial leverage, without a careful examination of all the facts and figures it's also possible to take on a mortgage that costs more than the property returns (known as 'negative leverage') and in turn may cause the investor to lose money on each dollar borrowed.

 Here's to your success.